caproto/caproto/doc/source/pyepics-compat-client.rst

 What is This?
 =============

 Caproto includes a client that is a drop-in replacement for pyepics.
-It is a thin shim on top of caproto's main :doc:`threading-client`.
+It is implemented as a shim on top of caproto's main :doc:`threading-client`.
 Caproto's pyepics-compatible client is tested against a representative sample of the pyepics test suite.

 Why would you ever want to use caproto's pyepics instead of actual pyepics?
 It may be advantageous to run existing user code written for pyepics on top of